pjpimentel/dots/README.md

         "Delete a Domain Record": ""
     },
     "Droplets": {
-        "Create a new Droplet": "",
+        "Create a new Droplet": "Droplet.create",
         "Create multiple Droplets": "",
         "Retrieve an existing Droplet by id": "Droplet.get", "List all Droplets": "Droplet.list",